 The Armistice 100 Prize for Schools Poetry Competition.
 Poems on the theme of ‘Armistice’.
 Generous cash prizes and publication in an anthology.
 Poet Laureate Carol Ann Duffy on the judging panel.
 Deadline 8 June 2018.

 Taunton’s Fire River Poets, in partnership with Arts Council England, Somerset Live and Pizza Expressinvites young poets to enter the Young Poets Competition as part of the Taunton Live Arts Festival in July, 2018.

 Theme: ‘WHEN WORLDS COLLIDE’

 Prize giving: Taunton Library 5-7 pm Wednesday 18th July (as part of Taunton Live arts awards prize-giving ceremony).
 More details and how to apply here.

 The Betjeman Poetry Prize is now open to poets aged 10 – 13 for poems on the theme of ‘Place’.
 Deadline July 31 2018.

-The wonderful Poetry Foundation has published what looks like a fantastic collection of resources for teachers working with young people of all ages.
+The wonderful Poetry Foundation has published a fantastic collection of resources for teachers working with young people of all ages.
 And here is a page at the Scottish Poetry Library which is full of lesson plans, poems, ideas and resources.
-Aimed at teachers, there’s nothing to stop young people availing themselves of this poetry treasure!
+Useful to teachers and young people!

 An excellent website to visit regularly is Young Poets Network.
 Although aimed at younger writers, I find these challenges really helpful and interesting for myself!
 It’s run by The Poetry Society who describe the site as an